davekeck/Xcode-4-Fixins/README.md

-To install either plugin, open the respective Xcode project and build it.
+To install one of these plugins, open the respective Xcode project and build it.
 The plugin will be installed automatically as a part of the build process.
 Xcode must be relaunched for the plugin to take effect.

 Plugins are installed into ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/.